jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 # BM13xx Protocol Documentation

-This document describes the BM13xx family ASIC protocol as implemented in this codebase.
+This document describes the serial communication protocol used by the BM13xx family of Bitcoin mining ASICs.
+Since manufacturer documentation is not publicly available, this represents our best understanding based on analyzing open-source implementations and reverse engineering efforts.

+## Sources

+- ESP-miner BM1370 implementation
+- CGMiner driver implementations
+- Emberone-miner BM1362/BM1368 implementation

 ## Overview

-The BM13xx family (BM1362, BM1366, BM1370, etc.) uses a frame-based
+The BM13xx family (BM1362, BM1370, etc.) uses a frame-based
 serial protocol for communication between the host and mining ASICs.
 The protocol supports both command/response patterns and asynchronous nonce reporting.